avikor/constraint_satisfaction_problems/README.md

 #### Solvers
 1. backtracking search (with or without forward checking).
 2. heuristic backtracking search: defaults to Minimum Remaining Values for choosing next unassigned variable,
-and Degree heuristic as tie breaker.
+with Degree heuristic as tie breaker.
 Defaults to Least Constraining Value for domain sorting of chosen unassigned variable.
 Allows users to define, pick and choose custom heuristics.
 Can be used with or without forward checking.
 3. min conflicts (with or without tabu search).
 4. constraints weighting.